ahsifer/goxdp/README.md

 goxdp client --action=block --src=10.4.4.0/24 --timeout=0 --dstIP=127.0.0.1 --dstPort=8090
 ```

-> Note: You can block single IP address by passing 10.4.4.4 or 10.4.4.4/32.
+> > > Note: You can block a single IP address by passing 10.4.4.4 or 10.4.4.4/32.

-> Note: Blocking the same IP address or subnet more than once just resets the timeout.
+Note: Blocking the same IP address or subnet more than once just resets the timeout.

+> > >

 4- unblock blocked IP address or subnet